raoconnor/raoconnor.github.io/_posts/2025-12-10-Nutanix-Migration-Lab-Part-2.md

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/move-31.png" width="700"></kbd>

 **Notes:**
-**The standalone free version of ESX has restrictions on allowing Move to autheticate to VMs, in later blogs I'll investigate show some workarounds.**
-**Hyper-V Gen 2 instances use EFI not legacy BIOS, this can cause some issues in later blogs I'll investigate show some workarounds.**
+The standalone free version of ESX has restrictions on allowing Move to autheticate to VMs, Hyper-V Gen 2 instances use EFI not legacy BIOS, this can cause some issues

 > ## Prerequisites Hyper-V